imfd-stroemungsmechanik/introduction-into-cfd/index.md

 ### Content of files and terminal output

 Content of files within the user guide are shown in a border with grey background as shown below.
 The output of commands in the terminal are formatted similarly.
-For example, the `blockMeshDict` inside the `system` folder within a OpenFAOM case would start with the following lines:
+For example, the `controlDict` inside the `system` folder within a OpenFAOM case would start with the following lines:

 ```
 /*--------------------------------*- C++ -*----------------------------------*\